 The workshop is designed with art historians and artists in mind, to illuminate the decision-making processes for art historians in choosing artists to study and guiding others on where to begin and what to do to assist artists looking to showcase and preserve their work in perpetuity.

 About the Speaker:

-Gail Levin is Distinguished Professor of art history, fine & performing arts, American studies, and women’s studies at Baruch College and the Graduate Center, of the City University of New York.
-The acknowledged authority on American realist painter Edward Hopper, she is author of books and articles on this artist, including the catalogue raisonné and Edward Hopper: An Intimate Biography.
+Gail Levin is a Distinguished Professor of art history, fine & performing arts, American studies, and women’s studies at Baruch College and the Graduate Center, of the City University of New York.
+The acknowledged authority on American realist painter Edward Hopper, she is the author of books and articles on this artist, including the catalogue raisonné of Edward Hopper: An Intimate Biography.

 Handouts and Reading Material

 Read the handouts HERE.